ZiadWaleed2003/Dawrly-Crew-of-AI-Agents/README.md

 - App still under development (Main logic is finished still the and the crew is workning (check the results dir for an example of the results)) still contanerizing it , building the WebUi and deployment to go.

-- DW I'll try my best to finish ASAP
+- DW I'll try my best to finish it ASAP

 <img src="https://media.tenor.com/-iiMZcIHkE8AAAAe/sad-emoji.png" width="500" height="600">